Choens/blood-sugars/get-cgm-data.md

     intercept  <- vector("numeric",ns_count)
     scale      <- vector("numeric",ns_count)

-As of 2015-07-28 the "entries" collection contains
+As of 2015-07-29 the "entries" collection contains
 `r format(ns_count, big.mark=",")` records.
 That is a lot of data, about a single person.
 The following code chunk imports the records in 'entries' and places the data into the vectors produced above.

-The "ns\_cursor" variable is a cursor, an approach which should be familiar to web-developers.
-The cursor returns a single record at a time.
-The use of a loop feels odd because R programming usually avoids using loops but this does appear to be the preferred way of getting importing data from Mongo.
+The 'ns\_cursor' variable is a cursor.
+Looping over a cursor to get row-specific returns is an approach which should be familiar to web-developers.
+The use of a cursor loop feels odd because R programming usually avoids loops like the plague but this approach works and appears to be the preferred way of importing data from Mongo.

     ## Get the CGM Data, with a LOOP -----------------------------------------------
     ## The examples I found on the Internet always show this loop as a while loop.